 The Last Full Measure covers the Second Battle of Petersburg, where Joshua Lawrence Chamberlain is shot through the hips.
 At the time, a wound like that was considered mortal by default, and Generals Warren and Grant rushed through a Field Promotion for him (additionally, though left out of the book, Maine newspapers printed Chamberlain's obituary).
 Chamberlain not only survives, he is able to return to active field duty, albeit after a lengthy hospital stay.
 It should be noted that those wounds did kill him - in 1914.

-The House of Night: Which practically every Vampyre says about Zoey's Heroic BSOD.
-So we all know what's going to happen by the end of the book...
+What practically every vampyre says about Zoey's Heroic BSOD in Burned.
+So naturally, we all know what's going to happen by the end of the next book...

 In Artemis Fowl: The Opal Deception, Opal Koboi sets up a death-trap for Holly and Artemis that involves feeding them to a pack of wild trolls, and sets up a video-feed so she can watch their demise for her amusement, only for the video to short out moments before the trolls stampede over them.
 Her two henchmen assume their is no chance that they survived, but Opal is Genre Savvy enough to proceed with her plan as though they are still alive and actively hunting her down.
 This turns out to be the correct course of action.